Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Introduction

 \section{Introduction}

-An important aspect of financial high-frequency data analysis is the modeling of durations between events.
-This includes the modeling of the recording of transactions (trade durations), price changes by a given level (price durations) and volume reaches by a given level (volume durations).
+An important aspect of financial high-frequency data analysis is modeling of durations between various events.
+These include times of recording of transactions (trade durations), times when price changes by a given level (price durations), and times when volume reaches a given level (volume durations).
 Financial durations exhibit strong serial correlation, i.e.\ long durations are usually followed by long durations and short durations are followed by short durations.
-To capture this time dependence, \cite{Engle1998} proposed the \emph{autoregressive conditional duration (ACD)} model.
-The ACD model is analogous to the GARCH volatility model and enjoys similar popularity in the financial durations field.
-For the survey of duration analysis, see \cite{Pacurar2008}, \cite{Bauwens2009}, \cite{Hautsch2011} and \cite{Saranjeet2019}.
+To capture this time dependence, \cite{Engle1998} proposed the autoregressive conditional duration (ACD) model.